IanHWUW/X12-Git-Collaboration/README.md

 This is the third change on the document.
 I am getting familiar with git clone, add ., commit -m "whatever", and git push...

-...Slowly I am losing motivation
+...Slowly I am losing motivation...

+...It's getting dark out here...

+...the fourth commit is always the worst...